 Diet is crucial for optimum antioxidant intake

-MediMush insist that it is very important to maintain a healthy diet and lifestyle, as poor habits in these areas encourage free radicals and cause a lot of damage.
+MediMush insists that it is very important to maintain a healthy diet and lifestyle, as poor habits in these areas encourage free radicals and cause a lot of damage.

 Free radicals from sugar can cause liver inflammation, and grains convert into sugar, so removing them from your diet will mean you need less of an antioxidant intake and boost the function of the ones already present.